 Police cannot invoke the qualified immunity doctrine if they violated a right that was clearly established.
 It has to be clearly established at the time of the violation.

 What makes a constitutional right “clearly established” is up for debate.13 The Supreme Court has made conflicting statements about it.
 At best, the court has provided a general rule of thumb.
 A right is clearly established if a police officer had fair notice of it.14

 However, police officers often stress that there are no laws that prohibit exactly what they did.
 Victims often have to show that the officer’s conduct was prohibited by a more general rule.

 Example: An FBI agent searches a home without a warrant.
 The victims of the search claim it was an unreasonable search that violated their Fourth Amendment civil liberties.
 Law enforcement claims that the case involves particular details involving a constitutional question that have never been decided, before.15

 4. What remedies are there for a civil rights violation?

 In California, law enforcement officers held personally liable are indemnified for their expenses.16 Their department will cover whatever civil liability damages are levied against the officer.
 However, holding the officer’s police department or town liable is important.
 It can mean the victim recovers what they deserve.

 Punitive damages are also possible in civil rights cases.
 It requires overcoming qualified immunity, though.
 They are far more common in civil rights cases than in personal injury lawsuits.

-(For cases in Nevada, please see our article on qualified immunity analysis in criminal justice cases against the government in Nevada).
+(For cases in Nevada, please see our article on criminal justice cases against the government in Nevada).